esyywar/ssd1306_drivers/README.md

 The drivers will work for any SSD1306 based LCD or OLED display.

+Note that these functions use the stm32 HAL.
+The HAL drivers for GPIO, SPI and DMA must be inclued in your project.

 # Tested Hardware

 |     STM32      |        Display      |   Tested    |